willamowius/gnugk/readme.txt

 There are a number of documents in docs/ subdirectory to get you started working with the gatekeeper.
-The most important is the users manual.
-It's in SGML (linuxdoc) format.
-You can convert it into HTML, plain text or LaTeX format by sgmltools:
+The most important is the manual directory.
+The manula is in SGML (linuxdoc) format.
+You can convert it into HTML or PDF with sgmltools:

-$ sgml2html manual.sgml
+$ sgml2html manual.sgml # HTML
-$ sgml2txt manual.sgml
-$ sgml2latex manual.sgml
+$ sgml2latex --output=dvi --style=gnugk manual.sgml ; dvipdfm manual.dvi # PDF

 There are a number of useful configuration examples in the etc/ subdirectory.
 Modify them to suit your needs.